Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Your Military and Family Support Center provides relocation assistance to help make PCS moves as smooth as possible.
 Resources include:

-Supporting Air Force and Space Force families with child care assistance during the process of a Permanent Change of Station (PCS) move, Retirement, Palace Chase, or Separation service move.
+Supporting Air Force and Space Force families with child care assistance during the process of a permanent change of station move, retirement, Palace Chase, or separation service move.

 The following documents must be submitted when requesting assistance:

-The Travis Newcomers’ Orientation occurs twice a month on Thursday's at the Delta Breeze Community Center (except holidays and unless otherwise specified).
-Doors open at 8:00 a.m. and participants must sign-in and seated by 8:15 a.m. to prepare for the 60 Air Mobility Command Wing leadership opening remarks and a welcome briefing.
-The orientation begins at 8:30 a.m. and will conclude around 10:30 a.m.
+The Travis Newcomers’ Orientation occurs at the Delta Breeze Community Center twice a month on Thursdays (except holidays and unless otherwise specified).
+Doors open at 7:30 a.m., and participants must sign in and be seated by 7:45 a.m. to prepare for the 60 Air Mobility Command Wing leadership opening remarks and a welcome briefing.
+The orientation begins at 8:00 a.m. and will conclude around 10:30 a.m.

 The Newcomers’ Orientation is MANDATORY for all active-duty personnel, regardless of unit or prior assignment to Travis Air Force Base.
-Service members must wear uniform of the day.
+Service members must wear the uniform of the day.
 Civilians and spouses are encouraged to attend.
 This is a great way for spouses to get acclimated with their new surroundings.
-Five briefings will be given on Air Force Policy with an Information Fair offering community services and resources.
+Briefings will be given on Air Force policy with an information fair offering community services and resources.
 All Newcomers’ Orientation participants must register through the Travis Military & Family Readiness Center website to secure their seats.

 Relocation assessment and referral is offered to help families prepare and adjust before, during and after the relocation process.
 Call the Travis Air Force Base Military and Family Readiness Center at 707-424-2486 for more information.